vit-krizka/vit-krizka/README.md

-👋 Hi, I’m @vit-krizka.
+-👋 Hi, I’m @vit-krizka.
-👀 I’m interested in law, economics, piano, programming and coding.
+- 👀 I’m interested in law, economics, piano, programming and coding.-
-🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning HTML, CSS and JavaScript.

 <!---
 vit-krizka/vit-krizka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.